Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 Where can I find the full H2 Biology Notes series?
 Start at the H2 Biology Notes hub, then follow Core Ideas 1-4 and the Extension Topics.

 Is immunology in the core syllabus or an extension topic?
 Immunology falls under Extension Topic A (Infectious Diseases) in the SEAB 9477 syllabus.
 It integrates heavily with Core Ideas 1, 2, and 4.
-The extension topics together comprise approximately 15% of the total curriculum.
+Extension topics together form approximately 15% of the total curriculum.
 [1]

 Do I need to know about specific cytokines by name?
-The syllabus does not require memorisation of specific cytokine names.
+The 9477 syllabus does not require memorisation of specific cytokine names.
 You should understand their general roles: helper T cells secrete cytokines that activate B cells, cytotoxic T cells, and macrophages.
+For highest-band essays, you can refer to "cytokines including interleukins" to show breadth without needing to memorise individual names.